xrdocs/segment-routing/_conferences/2022-06-08-NANOG85-path-tracing.md

 ---
 published: true
 breadnav: true
-order: 30
+pt-order: 30
 date: '2022-06-08 00:00 -0700'
 title: 'NANOG85 Path Tracing'
 author: Segment Routing Team
 technology: 'SRMPLS, SRv6, PT'
-category: 'Conferences'
-excerpt: 'At NANOG85, June 2022, Mike Valentine (Goldman Sachs) presented "Path Tracing".
+excerpt: 'At NANOG85, June 2022, Mike Valentine of Goldman Sachs presented "Path Tracing".
 Path Tracing is a new solution that reveals all the unknows about ECMP.'
 teaser: 'images/2022-06-08-NANOG85-path-tracing-teaser.png'
 header:
   teaser: 'images/2022-06-08-NANOG85-path-tracing-teaser.png'
 ---

-At NANOG85, June 2022, Mike Valentine (Goldman Sachs) presented "Path Tracing".
+At NANOG85, June 2022, Mike Valentine of Goldman Sachs presented "Path Tracing".

 ECMP is a key in today’s IP network.
 It provides both efficiency and resilience.
 However, the detecting and troubleshooting of these ECMP paths remains a big challenge that faces many operators.
 FIB corruption or FIB misconfiguration at any node is one among many issues that can happen and may lead packets to follow a non ECMP Path.